 Reinstatement To F-1 Status After A Status Violation

-- The student will be given a voluntary departure date to leave the United States.
-The student will begin accumulating days of "unlawful presence" if he/she does not leave the U.S. If the student remains in the United States after the denial for over 180 days, the student will be barred from returning to the United States for three years; if the student remains after the denial for one year or more, the student will be barred from returning to the United States for 10 years.
+• The student will begin accumulating days of "unlawful presence."
+If the student remains in the United States after the denial for over 180 days, the student will be barred from returning to the United States for three years; if the student remains after the denial for one year of more, the student will be barred from returning to the United States for ten years.

-If you do not have a valid F-1 visa, you may leave the United States, apply for a new visa in your home country and return to the U.S. If you have to apply for a new visa you will need the following documentation:
+If you do not have a valid F-1 visa, you can leave the United States, apply for a new visa and return to the U.S. If you have to apply for a new visa you will need the following documentation.

 • Form I-20